dedpichto/ag.WPF.ColorPicker/README.md

 --- | ---
 first | second

-Custom WPF controls that allows a user to pick a color from a predefind color palettes and/or screen.
+Custom WPF controls that allows a user to pick a color from a predefind color palettes and screen.

 ## Installation